BSc Acoustics and Music Technology

 From Year 3 you will be able to specialise in the areas of acoustics and music technology that most interest you.
 You will also have the option to apply for industrial placements, and you will be encouraged to undertake research-oriented study alongside leading academics and practitioners through a major final-year project.

 Assessment is by a combination of continuous assessment, project work, presentations, peer assessment, and examinations.
 Practical and computing courses involve the creation and documentation of computer software for a range of exciting music technology applications.

 Creative music technology and sound design courses include portfolio submissions.

-This new programme builds on our considerable existing strengths in acoustics and music technology.
+This new programme builds on our considerable existing strengths in acoustics, audio and music technology.

 In addition, the creative-thinking skills you will develop provide a valuable complement to those of a technical and mathematical nature, giving you a unique and marketable combination of abilities.